-In today's world of electronic espionage it is hard to appreciate the difficulties involved two centuries ago in collecting and disseminating secret intelligence in a time of war.
-Most Secret and Confidential treats readers to a detailed examination of the ingenious methods used to obtain and analyze secret material and deliver it to operational forces at sea.
+In today's world of satellites and electronic eavesdropping it is hard to appreciate the difficulties involved two centuries ago in collecting and disseminating secret intelligence in time of war.
+This book treats readers to a close-up look at the ingenious methods used to obtain and analyze secret material and deliver it to operational forces at sea.
 It brings together information from a variety of sources to provide the first concise analysis of the use and development of intelligence in the days of fighting sail.
 The British experience from 1793 to 1815 is the book's main focus, but it also includes French and American activity.
-In addition the book examines how commanders used the information to develop strategy and tactics and win—or sometime lose—battles.
+In addition the book examines how commanders used the information to develop strategy and tactics and win--or sometime lose--battles.